 50cm leaves 1m Flower spikes

 What else is at Zanthorrea Nursery?

 A big range of tubestock, with an extended range in Autumn to Spring. $4.40 each, or for 9 and above $4 each.

 We love growing our own veges and like to have a big selection for our customers.

 A select range of exotic plants we have found to grow well in Perth.

 Opening Hours: 9am-5:30pm,

-day except Christmas Day.
+day except closed on Christmas Day and Boxing Day.